zepherine2006DEV/learning-react-tdd/README.md

 The goal of this project is to learn about test driving the development of a React app, so that I can apply a good development process to front end work I do.
 I've used create-react-app to bootstrap the application.

+I've used enzyme for shallow rendering of components, to enable components to be tested in isolation.

+## Technology Used

+React 16.9
+Enzyme 3.10.0

 ## Learning Resources Used

 Pluralsight - Test Driven Development Using React